-THOUSAND OAKS, Calif. - January 12, 2021 - Teledyne Technologies Incorporated (NYSE:TDY) today announced that Jason VanWees, Executive Vice President, will be holding investor meetings at the 23rd Annual Needham Virtual Growth Conference on Wednesday, January 13.
+THOUSAND OAKS, Calif. - March 2, 2022 - Teledyne Technologies Incorporated (NYSE:TDY) today announced that Jason VanWees, Vice Chairman, will be holding investor meetings at the Berenberg Industrial Technologies Virtual Conference on Thursday, March 3.

-Teledyne's latest investor presentation will be publicly available on the company's website.
+Teledyne's latest investor presentation is publicly available on the company's website.